code402/datasette-lambda/README.md

   - register a `CNAME` record that points to the CloudFront distribution
   - register an SSL certificate for the domain (you'll have to ack a confirmation email from Amazon)
   - associate that certificate to the CloudFront distribution
+- `--prefix some/path`, to mount the Datasette app at a path other than the root

 A CloudFormation stack will be created (or updated) with an S3 bucket.